Coding-Enforced Robust Secure Aggregation for Federated Learning Under Unreliable Communication: System Model and Preliminaries

-Consider a distributed system consisting of $K$ clients, each holding local datasets $\mathcal{D}_k$ on it, coordinated by a central server.
-The goal is to learn a global model $\boldsymbol{\Theta}\in\mathbb{R}^D$ that minimizes the \textit{global objective function (GOF)} defined in (\ref{eq: goal}):
+Consider a FL system consisting of $K$ clients, each holding local datasets $\mathcal{D}_k$, coordinated by a central server.
+The goal is to learn a global model $\boldsymbol{\Theta}\in\mathbb{R}^D$ that minimizes the \textit{global objective function (GOF)} defined in (\ref{eq: goal}) through iterative training and communication: